acastellanos95/MatrixMultiplicationAVX/README.md

-# MatrixMultiplicationAVX
+# Matrix Multiplication using AVX
- Matrix multiplication optimization using AVX intrinsics.
+ Matrix multiplication implementation using intrinsics for AVX registers